For the longest time I vowed that I would never pay for cable or satellite TV.

 Next I tried finding a good deal or promotion on TV service through an online reseller or physical store.
 A lot of them will have rebate programs available that will give you big incentives if you sign up.
 One offered me a $100 Amazon gift card if I signed up.
 The only problem with a lot of these sites or stores is that most of them are selling you cable service at a higher price than you should be paying.
 For example, for cable tv service with comcast (who we ended up going with), most of the resellers were charging $54.95 for the package we ended up getting for much less.
 So you may be getting rebates and bonuses, but you’re paying for it through higher monthly subscription prices.

-After checking all the reseller sites trying to find a deal I moved on to one of my favorite resources, the forums at http://www.fatwallet.com.
-Through those forums I was able to do a search for all of the latest deals that people had been able to find through Comcast, Dish Network and Direct TV.
+After checking all the reseller sites trying to find a deal I moved on to one of my favorite resources, online deals forums.
+Through those forums I was able to do a search for all of the latest deals that people had been able to find through Comcast, Dish Network and AT&T TV Now .
 Many of those deals were much better than anything I had been able to find online or in the newspaper.

 Ordering Cable TV Service